mfohlrich/git-workshop/WorkshopTasks.md

 *I'm adding a change here!
 *Some changes made on github
 *Some more changes made on github
+*some changes from a new branch !!
+NEW

 * For example, add a new line to the README file, or add a new text file